At a Glance

 Download the Toolkit

 If this is your first time exploring how AI could impact your course design, you might want to start small.
-For example, you could take a broad approach to thinking about your learners and course-level learning outcomes, and then select just one class session or module to redesign.
+For example, you can select just one class session or module to redesign.
 For a broader approach, you could think about redesigning an entire course.
-The scope is up to you.

 4 Steps to Design an AI-Resilient Learning Experience

-With those core assumptions as your starting point and the AI-Resilient Learning Experience Design Framework as a roadmap, you’re ready to start adapting your teaching for the AI era.
+Ready to adapt your teaching for the AI era?
 The first step in AI-resilient learning experience design is to gain a thorough understanding of your learners, so let’s start there.

 1. Learners

-Start your design process by thinking about your students and their context.
-Building empathy for your learners will help you craft learning outcomes and assessments that are tailored to both their needs and the realities of our modern technological landscape.
+Start by thinking about your students and their context.
+Building empathy for your learners will help you craft a learning experience that’s truly tailored to their needs.

 1.1 Review Your Students’ Context